ABOUT THE MARCH

 ORIGINS OF THE COLLEGE MARCH

 The College March began in 2011 at NYC Outward Bound's Network School WHEELS, where it was the brain child of assistant principal Jenny Rodriguez.
 In 2012, it spread across our New York City network of public schools with support from Capital One Bank.
 Our high schools all march while the underclassmen cheer them on, and our middle schools and elementary schools turn out to support them as active participants.

 The College March is a powerful symbol of the idea that every student, regardless of background or circumstance, can be prepared to thrive at a high-quality institution of higher learning.
 It is a powerful ritual that helps establish college-going cultures in our schools, reminding every student that with perseverance, resilience and hard work, each of them can earn a degree - and that we will challenge and support them all in doing just that.
 The date also helps seniors submit their college applications on deadline.

 HOW IT'S GROWN

 In 2014, the College March went national and doubled in size as NYC Outward Bound Schools engaged schools from across the country in joining the March.
-In 2015, more schools joined, bringing the total number of schools to 22 in 11 cities.
-Collectively, the new schools hail from the Midwest, Mid-Atlantic and Northeast regions via EL Education and from the South through charter network Uplift Education, which Capital One Bank partners with.
+Collectively, the non-NYC schools hail from the Midwest, Mid-Atlantic and Northeast regions via our partner EL Education and from the South through charter network Uplift Education, which Capital One Bank partners with.
+This year, the number of schools marching in NYC more than doubled.
+The ten new schools received support from the NYC Department of Education’s College Access for All office and NYC Outward Bound Schools.

 HOW YOU CAN JOIN THE #COLLEGEMARCH